 There may be other risks based on your condition.
 Be sure to discuss any concerns

 Certain factors or conditions may interfere with a colposcopy.
 These factors include:

 How do I get ready for a colposcopy?

 Your healthcare provider will explain the procedure and you can ask questions.

 You may be asked to sign a consent form that gives your permission to do the procedure.

 Read the form carefully and ask questions if something is not clear.

-- Generally, you don’t need any preparation, such as fasting or sedation.
-If you have
+Generally, you don’t need any preparation, such as fasting or sedation.
+You may need

 latex, tape, iodine, and anesthesia.

 Tell your healthcare provider about all medicines (prescribed and over-the-counter)